 Iteration 3: Paint the house and add decorations, including the dog's name above the door.

-The value of iterative product development becomes even more obvious if you look more closely at each iteration.
-Let's start the first iteration:
+The value of iterative product development becomes obvious if you look more closely at each iteration.
+Let's start the first one:

-Imagine you've finished the wooden frame and you test it, only to find out that your dog doesn't fit in comfortably (or perhaps, in the meantime, you've adopted a slightly bigger dog 🐕).
+Imagine you've finished the wooden frame and you test it, only to find out that your dog doesn't fit comfortably (or perhaps you've adopted a slightly bigger dog 🐕).
 Once you put the frame in your small backyard, you will see how much space it takes up and decide that you want a smaller doghouse (but one that the dog still fits in).
-With iteration development, your team provides a deliverable to the client who then reacts to what has been delivered.
+With iterative development, your team provides a deliverable to the client, who then reacts to what has been delivered.

-Now imagine that you are happy with the frame and you move on to the second iteration phase.
+Imagine that you are happy with the frame, and you move on to the second iteration.
 You instruct the team to build the walls and roof.
 Now that the team knows that the size of the frame won't change, they can start with more confidence.
 Their focus is now on the walls and roof that they will deliver at the end of the phase.

 During this process, let's say that the team discovers a problem with the roof.
-The interior of the doghouse is wet after a night of rain.
+For example, the interior of the doghouse is wet after a night of rain.
 In that case, the roof is leaky and must be replaced.
-Or, the team uncovers a different issue: adding the roof increases the width of the doghouse and the doghouse no longer fits into the intended location in the backyard.
+Or, the team uncovers a different issue: adding the roof increases the width of the doghouse, and the doghouse no longer fits in the backyard.
 With the iterative method, the issue can be fixed right away.

-The popularity of iterative software/product development in the 1990's, in turn, motivated a new set of methodologies such as Extreme Programming (XP), SCRUM, and Kanban.
-These new methodologies were iterative in nature but added additional elements.
-They became recognized as effective approaches to building software and products that customers loved.
+The popularity of iterative software/product development in the 1990s, in turn, motivated a new set of frameworks such as Extreme Programming (XP), Scrum, and Kanban.
+These new frameworks were iterative but added additional elements.
+As a result, they became recognized as effective approaches to building software and products that customers loved.

-in 2002, some visionaries in the field of software development condensed what they had learned into a set of principles called the Agile Manifesto, which crystallized the arrival of Agile development practices into the world.
-In the next few chapters, we will look at the Agile Manifesto, discuss the principles of Agile development, take a quick look at Kanban, and then spend most of the rest of this course looking in-depth at SCRUM, which is one of the more popular agile methodologies.
+In 2002, some visionaries in the software development field condensed what they had learned into a set of principles called the Agile Manifesto, which brought agile development practices into the world.
+In the following chapters, we will look at the Agile Manifesto, discuss the principles of agile development, take a quick look at Kanban, and then spend most of the rest of this course looking in-depth at Scrum, one of the more popular frameworks used.

-During the 1990's, iterative product development was born out of a frustration with the waterfall model and in particular, its need to define all requirements up-front as well as the inability to manage changing requirements.
-Iterative product development breaks a project up into iterations and delivers something of value to the client at the end of each phase.
+During the 1990s, iterative product development came from frustrations with the waterfall model.
+In particular, its need to define all requirements up-front and the inability to manage changing requirements.
+Iterative product development breaks a project into iterations and delivers something of value to the client at the end of each phase.

-In the 1990's and 2000,s, Agile methodologies (all iterative such as SCRUM, Kanban, and XP) were built on this principle and are very popular today.
+In the 1990s and 2000s, agile frameworks (all iterative such as Scrum, Kanban, and XP) were built on this principle and are very popular today.